 Gets rid of the nerves

 It’s no secret that the interviewing process is overwhelming for potential hires.
 They can get very nervous, and an interview where they record themselves can cut down on their nerves.
-But, how does this benefit the company hiring?
-Well, sometimes even the most qualified of candidates can bomb an interview because they are nervous.
+But, how does this benefit the hiring of a company?
+Sometimes, even the most qualified candidates can bomb an interview because they are nervous.

 By allowing them to record their answers, you get an upfront look at what type of candidate they truly are.
 This benefits you because a great candidate you may have overlooked in an in-person interview can shine on camera.